Funding | Grantmaking Overview | CLIP

 Do I have to be a current grantee to be considered?

-No. Any organization that meets the criteria for this fund is welcome to submit an interest form.
+No. Any organization that meets the criteria for this fund is welcome to submit an application here.

-How much are you offering in CLIP grants?
+How much are you offering for CLIP grants?

 CLIP does not have a fixed amount for grant funding.
 The amount of an award may be based on several factors, including the issue, existing need, statewide or local nature of the campaign, amount of funding from other sources, available resources, and opposition funding.